TomFrost/Vers/README.md

 Using callbacks instead of Promises?
 Promises are first-class in Vers, but you can convert back to callbacks with Bluebird's [asCallback](https://github.com/petkaantonov/bluebird/blob/master/API.md#ascallbackfunction-callback--object-options---promise) function.
-With Promises so integral to Vers' design, callbacks are not baked in, and not added on top so that the library stays lean and mean.
+With Promises so integral to Vers' design, callbacks are not baked in, and not added on top so that the library stays lean and mean for Promise users.
 Give Promises a try!

 For Node.js, type this in your project folder: